Lewis Kemper’s Master Class

 Fee: $745 Click here to place a $200 deposit to hold your spot

 Photography is not rocket science.
 There are no magic formulas for taking great images.
 All it takes is careful seeing, and a conscience effort to take advantage of light, color and composition to make a great picture.
 Once that picture is created, a good, strong working knowledge of how best to process the image to bring out all its potential is essential, and is what elevates a good picture, to a great picture.

 I have been teaching photography and writing articles and books for over 45 years.
 I have taught online classes for many years, both at Betterphoto.com and the Arcanum.
 I am combining the techniques I have learned through all of my experiences to make this the best learning opportunity possible.
 We all have busy lives, nobody can take weeks off to study.
 But with this class you get ten lessons to complete in a five-month period.

-Lessons will be given out every two weeks and you have two weeks to watch the lessons and do the assignments, upload your images, get advice from fellow students and then finally present your work for a live screen share lesson critique with the instructor.
-Critiques will average 30 minutes.
-That is over 4.5 hours of indvidual critique time per student!
-All critiques will be recorded and shared with the group, so you can see what took place with your fellow students and learn together.
-We will also schedule time to try (it is not always possible for everyone to attend) to have 3 group screen share meetings where you can ask questions, meet each other and share ideas.
+Lessons will be given out every two weeks and you have two weeks to watch the lessons and do the assignments, upload your images, get advice from fellow students and then finally present your work for a live screen share lesson review with the instructor.
+Reviews will average 15 - 30 minutes.
+That is up to 4.5 hours of indvidual review time per student!
+All reviews will be recorded and shared with the group, so you can see what took place with your fellow students and learn together.
+We will also schedule time to try (it is not always possible for everyone to attend) to have 3 group screen share meetings, where you can ask questions, meet each other and share ideas.